dtinth/YosemiteAndElCapitanSystemFontPatcher/README.md

 | System Font Heavy | Heavy | &nbsp; |

 ...and `Font To Use` is the path to the font file you want to use.
 For example, `Raleway-Medium.ttf`.
-For `.ttc` files, see below.

-The font names that I did not put a star on are rarely used;
+Some fonts come in `.ttc` file format, which contains many fonts in one file.
+For instructions to use them, see below.

-you don't have to patch it.
+The font names that I did not put a star on are rarely used; you don't have to patch it.

 The script will